benjamonnguyen/Pomomo/README.md

 ### Footnotes

 Pomomo is pretty barebones but does what it does super well!
-I want to make sure the bot is simple, easy to use, and lightweight, but feel free to make any suggestions at feedback.sum@gmail.com or drop by the support server [here](https://discord.gg/whszbaXd).
+I want to make sure the bot is simple, easy to use, and lightweight, but feel free to drop by the support server [here](https://discord.gg/Aghy78wcFr) to leave any suggestions, report a bug, or stay up to date with announcements.

 If you'd like to support Pomomo, you can buy me a coffee [here](https://www.buymeacoffee.com/benjamonn)!